 Each Accrediting Entity maintains its complaints policy and procedures on its website:

 If the Accrediting Entity determines it cannot take action because the issues raised do not pertain to intercountry adoption laws, regulations, or standards, complainants may wish to consult the following additional resources:

 The Department of State is committed to ensuring that any personal information received by our overseas embassies and consulates pursuant to the registration of complaints received by the U.S. Central Authority, whether in person or otherwise, is safeguarded against unauthorized disclosure.

 AUTHORITIES: The information is sought pursuant to 42 U.S.C.
 14901 et seq., 42 U.S.C.
 14925, and 22 CFR Part 96.

 PURPOSE: The information solicited on this form will be used by the Accrediting Entity to review your complaint and by the Department of State in its role as the U.S. Central Authority and as part of its monitoring and oversight of the Accrediting Entity.

-ROUTINE USES: The Department of State will share the information on this form with an Accrediting Entity and the Accrediting Entity may share the information with the adoption service provider who is the subject of the complaint if the complaint is accepted for review.
+ROUTINE USES: The Department of State will share the information on this form with an Accrediting Entity, which may share the information with the ASP who is the subject of the complaint if the complaint is accepted for review.
 The information may also be made available to state licensing, law enforcement, or other U.S. government agencies as needed.
 More information on applicable Routine Uses can be found in the Department of State System of Records Notice State-05, Overseas Citizens Services Records and Other Overseas Records.